apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Monday Night Football’ Week 12 expert picks: Bears at Vikings**
+**Police Departments and News Sites Spreading Misinformation About How iOS 17 NameDrop Feature Works**

-You can read more about it [here](https://www.prideofdetroit.com/2023/11/27/23972762/monday-night-football-week-12-expert-picks-bears-at-vikings).
+You can read more about it [here](https://www.macrumors.com/2023/11/27/ios-17-namedrop-misinformation/).

 ## Requirements
 - Python 3.8